kyegomez/Sophia/README.md

 # Sophia Optimizer

-Cut Model Training Cost by 50% with this simple plug in Optimizer
+Cut Model Training Cost by 50% with this all-new simple plug in and play Optimizer: Sophia

 ## 👥 Share With Your Friends
 If you find Sophia useful, please share this GitHub repository with your friends and colleagues.
 Let's cut the cost of AI training together!